GreenBankObservatory/gbtgridder/docs/source/gbtgridder_doc.rst

 Testing
 +++++++++++++
 There are both unit and integration tests available through pytest.
 To run either go to the root of the repo and run `RunAll[Unit,Integration]Tests`
-Please feel free to use the provided sdfits files to compare to any other version of a gridder to determine the gbtgridder-test's accuracy
+Please feel free to use the provided sdfits files to compare to any other version of a gridder to determine the gbtgridder's accuracy

 Running Each